-If you are a journeyman industrial electrician, instrument mechanic or a high-pressure and high-temperature power plant control room operator, you may be qualified for this training program.
+If you are a journeyman industrial electrician, instrument mechanic, or a high-pressure and high-temperature power plant control room operator, you may be qualified for this training program.
 The program leads to the position of combustion turbine technician and combined cycle operation technician.

 The training program consists of a combination of classroom and on-the-job training.
-Trainees are required to be prepared for class, including homework assignments, out-of-class readings, pop quizzes, written exams and oral exams.
+Trainees are required to be prepared for class, including homework assignments, out-of-class readings, pop quizzes, written exams, and oral exams.
 In addition, trainees are required to exhibit skills through the use of qualification cards.
 Trainees are required to maintain equipment, tools, and the work site in a clean, safe, and orderly manner.
 They must become accredited to perform switching and tagging duties and may be temporarily assigned to other work locations.
 Travel to other sites will be required.

-This position involves shift work, overtime, callouts, outage work and weekend and holiday work.
-Trainees may be required to work overtime, holidays and weekends as required by TVA.
+This position involves shift work, overtime, callouts, outage work, and weekend and holiday work.
+Trainees may be required to work overtime, holidays, and weekends as required by TVA.

 Working conditions include heat, cold, dampness, dirt, oil, and noise.
 Temperatures range from zero to 120 degrees Fahrenheit; ambient temperatures in some areas may exceed 140 degrees Fahrenheit.
 Employees may be exposed to high noise levels; however, under properly worn hearing protection, exposure will not exceed 85 dBA.
-Employees will be included in the agency heating conservation program.
+Employees will be included in the agency hearing conservation program.

-Physical requirements include lifting 40 to 75 pounds, sitting, walking, bending, squatting, crawling, stooping, climbing, kneeling, twisting, standing, pushing, pulling, etc. Work may be performed around rotating equipment and highly energized and/or pressurized systems on concrete flooring, steel decking, limestone, gravel, and/or open grating (some heights may exceed 75 feet) on steep inclines, slippery surfaces, and in confined spaces.
+Physical requirements include lifting 40 to 75 pounds, sitting, walking, bending, squatting, crawling, stooping, climbing, kneeling, twisting, standing, pushing, pulling, etc. Work may be performed around rotating equipment and highly energized and/or pressurized systems on concrete flooring, steel decking, limestone, gravel, and/or open grating (some heights may exceed 75 feet) on steep inclines, slippery surfaces and in confined spaces.

 In order to be considered for this training program, a candidate must meet the following eligibility factors: